Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 +51-982 052 038

 If you are inquisitive to know much more about the history and culture of Peru and Cusco in specific, South Valley Tour Cusco would be a great addition to the Sacred Valley Tour.
 It offers a trip to a lesser known tourist attraction off the city of Cusco.
-Dotted with lakes and Inkan archaeological ruins, the sites of Pikillaqta, Tipon and Andahuaylillas are worth the half days tours from Cusco.
+It is dotted with lakes and Inkan archaeological ruins.
+The sites of Pikillaqta, Tipon and Andahuaylillas are worth the half days tours from Cusco.

 We are a fully local tour operator based in Cusco.
 Our guides are certified tourism professionals.
 They have an excellent knowledge about the history of Incas.
 We aim to offer a memorable experience to our guests.